jwynia/bare-context-network/context-network/discovery.md

 ## Navigation Paths

-### For New Team Members
+### For New Project Members
 1. Start with `foundation/project_definition.md` to understand the project's purpose
 2. Review `foundation/principles.md` to understand guiding principles
-3. Explore `foundation/architecture.md` for a system overview
+3. Explore `foundation/structure.md` for a project overview
 4. Check `planning/roadmap.md` to understand current priorities

-### For Feature Development
+### For Creating New Elements
-1. Review relevant domain documentation in `domains/`
+1. Review relevant element documentation in `elements/`
-2. Check `cross-domain/dependencies.md` for integration points
+2. Check `connections/dependencies.md` for integration points
 3. Review applicable decision records in `decisions/`
-4. Follow the process in `processes/development.md`
+4. Follow the process in `processes/creation.md`

-### For Understanding Design Decisions
+### For Understanding Key Decisions
 1. Start with `decisions/decision_index.md`
 2. Navigate to specific decision records of interest
-3. Review related architecture documentation in `foundation/architecture.md`
+3. Review related structure documentation in `foundation/structure.md`

 ### For Document Integration
 1. Follow the process outlined in `processes/document_integration.md`